ContextLab/supereeg/docs/tutorial.rst

 .. _tutorial:

-How to use the SuperEEG package
+How to use the supereeg package
 ================

 Introduction to `Brain` objects